 As a consequence, any capital gain or capital loss made with respect to a foreign hybrid or its assets is taken to be made by the member.
-More information is available on our website.
+See ato.gov.au for more information.

 GENERAL VALUE SHIFTING REGIME

 If you own shares in a company or units (or other fixed interests) in a trust and value has been shifted in or out of your shares or units, you may be affected by value shifting rules.
 Generally, the rules only affect individuals who control the company or trust, or individuals who are related to individuals or entities that control the company or trust.